HeadWaters Resort & Casino in Norfolk

 • Spa and fitness center

-The resort will be near Norfolk’s popular and revitalized Waterside District on the Elizabeth River, which is a tributary of Chesapeake Bay.
+The resort is located in close proximity to Norfolk’s thriving Waterside District, situated along the picturesque Elizabeth River, a tributary of Chesapeake Bay.

 Norfolk Casino’s impact on the community

-In addition to a boost in tourism, the City of Norfolk contends Pamunkey Casino Resort Norfolk will bring the following benefits:
+Apart from increasing tourism, the City of Norfolk asserts that Pamunkey Casino Resort Norfolk will bring the following advantages:

 Norfolk Casino Resort timeline of events

-May 4, 2021: Pamunkey Indian Tribe officials announce the formal name of the new Norfolk resort: HeadWaters Resort & Casino.
+On May 4, 2021, the Pamunkey Indian Tribe officials made an announcement revealing the official name of the upcoming Norfolk resort as HeadWaters Resort & Casino.

-September 2020: The All In for Norfolk Casino Committee officially kicks off and campaigns to bring a casino resort to the southeastern Virginia city.
+In September 2020, the All In for Norfolk Casino Committee commences its official campaign, aiming to bring a casino resort to the southeastern region of Virginia.

-July 2020: Norfolk, along with Bristol, Danville, and Portsmouth, received initial approval for the Pamunkey casino project from the Virginia Lottery.
-There is another, more formal review, but the Lottery won’t take that deep dive until the referendum vote approves the property.
+In July 2020, Norfolk, Bristol, Danville, and Portsmouth were granted preliminary approval for the Pamunkey casino project by the Virginia Lottery.
+However, the Lottery will only conduct a thorough evaluation after the referendum vote successfully approves the property.

-May 2020: The City Council confirmed its intention to work with the Pamunkey Indian Tribe as its preferred casino partner.
-Additionally, the council was forced to reconsider selling land to the Tribe.
+In May 2020, the City Council expressed its commitment to collaborate with the Pamunkey Indian Tribe as their favored casino partner.
+Furthermore, due to unforeseen circumstances, the council had to review their decision regarding the sale of land to the Tribe.

-If the previous deal went through, the land would have become sovereign tribal land.
-It would not have been subject to taxation or city services.
-The new deal ensures the land would not become sovereign land and the City of Norfolk would receive tax revenue to benefit its community.
+Had the previous deal been approved, the land would have obtained the status of sovereign tribal land, exempt from taxation and city services.
+However, the new deal guarantees that the land will not be declared sovereign and instead, the City of Norfolk will receive tax revenue, which will be used to benefit the community.

-January 2020: The City of Norfolk and The Pamunkey Indian tribe came to a new agreement, and the tribe signed a deal to purchase land to build the casino resort.
+In January 2020, a new agreement was reached between The City of Norfolk and The Pamunkey Indian tribe, leading to the tribe’s signing of a deal to acquire land for the construction of a casino resort.

-September 2019: The Norfolk City Council voted to sell land to the Pamunkey Indian Tribe and allow them to build their first land-based casino.
-The plans called for a resort casino near Harbor Park.
+In September 2019, the Norfolk City Council made the decision to sell land to the Pamunkey Indian Tribe, granting them permission to construct their inaugural land-based casino.
+The proposed development involved a resort casino in close proximity to Harbor Park.

 About the Pamunkey Indian Tribe

-The reservation is located near the Chesapeake Bay on the north side of the James River, approximately 90 miles northeast of downtown Norfolk.
-It is one of two original reservation lands assigned from a treaty with the English colonial government.
+The reservation, which is situated on the northern side of the James River near the Chesapeake Bay, is approximately 90 miles northeast of downtown Norfolk.
+This land was designated as one of the two original reservations under a treaty with the English colonial government.

 Pamunkey Casino Resort FAQs

-Initially, the plan was for the Pamunkey Casino in Norfolk to be on sovereign tribal land.
-Opposition to the plan grew, and the Norfolk City Council was forced to reverse course.
-As such, the casino will not be on tribal land and instead will be subject to the taxes and regulations set forth by VA state law.
+At first, the intention was for the Pamunkey Casino in Norfolk to be situated on sovereign tribal territory.
+However, due to mounting opposition, the Norfolk City Council was compelled to change its decision.
+Consequently, the casino will not be located on tribal land and will instead abide by the taxes and regulations outlined in Virginia state law.

-We know from the initial plans provided to the Norfolk City Council that the casino will have 3,000 slot machines and 150 table games.
-Casino customers can expect to see many of their favorite games from other casinos here in Norfolk.
+According to the initial plans presented to the Norfolk City Council, it is confirmed that the casino will feature 3,000 slot machines and 150 table games.
+Visitors to the casino can anticipate encountering a wide range of popular games commonly found in other casinos located in Norfolk.

-The VA sports betting laws allows for one sports betting licenses per casino.
-With the popularity of sports betting across the nation, it is probable the Pamunkey Casino will open a sportsbook somewhere on its casino floor.
+In accordance with the sports betting laws in VA, each casino is permitted to obtain one sports betting license.
+Given the widespread popularity of sports betting throughout the country, it is highly likely that the Pamunkey Casino will establish a sportsbook within its premises.